What is 123?

 If, like Sister Maria, you use solfege, which can be used in "key-agnostic" ("movable Do") mode, then the song would go: Mi Re Do Re Mi Mi Mi .

-The included sample songs range from simple use of 123 to more-complex use.
+The songs included under the Sample Songs tab range from simple use of 123 to more-complex use.
 Try using the Load Sample dropdown to select and then play the one called 'kids'.

-(NB: Not-so-simple constructs, such as triplets or duplets, may play more accurately in the 'Notation' player than in the 'Rainbow' player.)
+(NB: Not-so-simple constructs, such as triplets or chords, will play better in the Sheet Music tab than in the Rainbow tab.)